Book Chapters

 Tobias Smollett After 300 Years offers a collection of essays on one of the great literary figures of the eighteenth century.
 Drawing together the work of an international group of scholars, with a variety of critical approaches, the book examines aspects of Smollett’s life, writing and reputation on the three- hundredth anniversary of his birth.

 My book chapter: “Such a Domestic Plague”?: The Silent Stewardship of Tabitha Bramble in Smollett’s ‘Humphry Clinker’ is published in print.
 Editor: Richard J. Jones.
 Publisher: Clemson University Press.
-Publication Date: 1st November 2023. |
+Publication Date: 1st December 2023. |

 Public Engagement